 Human nature being as it is, turmoil and conflict are nearly ubiquitous and continuous.
 However, there are at times, remarkable events that stand out, amidst the general mayhem that is human activity.
 The two biggest pushpins on the map in 1967, in my estimation, were Israel and Viet Nam.

 Taking Israel first, I’m talking about the famous Six Day War.
 This is a war that should never even have happened.
 A clown show car crash of paraonoid Soviet meddling and the megalomaniacal ambitions of Abdul Nassir, exploded in an orgy of Arab self-immolation at the hands of the barely twenty-year-old Israeli Defense Forces.
 I don’t know enough about geopolitics to comment competently on the event.
 However, the documentary I’ve embedded here seems to offer an even-handed analysis of the situation.
-Of keen interest to my sensibilities: the difference between the international attitude toward Israel in 1967, and it’s atittude toward Israel in 2021 during the Palestinian bombing raid.
-I think we’ve taken a much darker turn for the the worse, since 1967.
+Of keen interest to my sensibilities: the difference between the international attitude toward Israel in 1967, and it’s attitude toward Israel in 2021 during the Palestinian bombing raid.
+I think we’ve taken a much darker turn for the worse, since 1967.

 The second big issue is Viet Nam.
 It is said that 1967 was a year of “big battles”, “pivots”, and “escalations”.
 Maybe all of that is true; maybe none of it.
 There’s so much mythology built up around this war, that its hard to say what’s real or not about it, anymore.
 I was six years old when Nixon signed the Paris peace accords, and just shy of 8 years old when Saigon fell to the communists.
-Since then, the mainstream narrative has been relentless self-flaggelation and self-loathing.
+Since then, the mainstream narrative has been relentless self-flagellation and self-loathing.
 But the reality on the ground wasn’t as monolithically shame-ridden as the media would like to think.
 Anti-war protests satisfy the media’s own communist sympathies.
 So, that’s what one must digest on a regular basis, if one merely skims the surface.
-But if you dig deep enough, you can ocassionally find evidence that Americans still thought of themselves and their country as fundamentally good, despite its flaws.
-Here, for example, is a photo of a pro-troop rally in Wakefield, Mass. in the fall of 1967 (right in the midst of all those anti-War protests going on at Berkely, and in New York, Boston, and Chicago):
+But if you dig deep enough, you can occasionally find evidence that Americans still thought of themselves and their country as fundamentally good, despite its flaws.
+Here, for example, is a photo of a pro-troop rally in Wakefield, Mass. in the fall of 1967 (right in the midst of all those anti-War protests going on at Berkeley, and in New York, Boston, and Chicago):